rafdkg/hello-world/README.md

 GitHub Seems cool.

-Watch as I start this account for the sole purpose of completing the advent of code.
+Watch as I create this account and never use it.